FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

 Our algorithm works for the scenario where $\exists s, \text{s.t.} |T(s)| \gg 0$.
 See Statement 2 in the definition of rare events in Definition 1.
-In this scenario, the rare events have a sizeable contribution to the Q-value of at least one other state action pair $(s,a)$.
-When this condition is met, the rare events collectively have a sufficient impact on the reward/cost of the system, meaning that the cost of rare events to the users and network operator is sufficiently high.
-On the other hand, when the condition is not met, the cost of rare events to the users and network operator is not sufficiently high enough, resulting in less of a need to optimize resource allocation in light of rare events.
+This condition means that the rare events have a sizeable contribution to the Q-value of at least one other state action pair $(s,a)$, and hence collectively have a sufficient impact on the reward/cost of the system.
+When this condition is not met, the cost of rare events to the users and network operator is not sufficiently high enough, resulting in less of a need to deal with rare events and use importance sampling to capture their impact on the cost.